PLucas4501/YTcomments/README.md

 # YTcomments
-A script that extracts comments from youtube videos using Google's API in Python.
+A script that extracts comments from youtube videos using Google's API in Python.<br>

-Input: API key, video ID
+Input:<br>
+ * API key
+ * Video ID

 Output: CSV file with author, comment, likes columns.